 Raw data sources: American Community Survey (U.S. Census Bureau), U.S. Department of Housing and Urban Development, Federal Housing Finance Agency.

-With 142,344 people, 46,552 houses or apartments, and a median cost of homes of $233,724, Midland real estate prices are well above average cost compared to national prices.
+With a population of 131,325, 50,371 total housing units (homes and apartments), and a median house value of $312,868, Midland real estate prices are well above average cost compared to national prices.

 Relative to Texas, our data show that Midland's latest annual appreciation rate is lower than 90% of the other cities and towns in Texas.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Midland differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Midland - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Midland real estate investment or home purchase decisions.